JacobBHartman/AirBnB_clone-1/README.md

 The Airbnb clone project for which we are creating a copy of the [Airbnb](https://www.airbnb.com/).
 Only some features will be implemented and will be listed below once completed.

+## To Do
++ tests for Task 2
++ How come task 2 asks that /models folder be modified?

 ## Features